-Claire was brought up in Poole, playing the viola in both the Wessex and Dorset Youth Orchestras, before going on to study Modern Languages (French and German) at Oxford University, where she was involved in a multitude of extra-curricular musical activities.
-Professionally, she is both a Chartered Accountant and Chartered Tax Adviser and works predominantly with large multi-national companies with operations in the Midlands, having held previous roles as an external auditor and a tax specialist in the Charity & Not for Profit Sector.
-She sits on the Finance Committee of Leicester Cathedral and volunteers as a Debt Counsellor with Trinity Money Advice, as well as helping out at a local Guide unit, playing with the Bardi Orchestra and dealing with its finances.
-In her little remaining spare time, she continues to learn languages for fun, most recently Swedish.
+Claire was brought up in Poole, playing the viola in both the Wessex and Dorset Youth Orchestras, before studying Modern Languages (French and German) at Oxford University, where she was involved in a multitude of extra-curricular musical activities.
+She has been a playing member of the Bardi Orchestra since 2015.
+Professionally, she is both a Chartered Tax Adviser and a Chartered Accountant and advises large & multi-national groups on international tax matters at Mazars, having previously held roles as an external auditor and a tax specialist in the Charity & Not for Profit Sector.

 David Calow Trustee

 In 1995 David was appointed Music Director of the I.D.O.L.S Operatic Group in Leicester for their Little Theatre production of South Pacific.
-Over the following ten years he directed shows including Seven Brides for Seven Brothers, Oklahoma!, The King and I, Guys & Dolls, Mack and Mabel, Anything Goes and Kiss Me Kate.
-He has also directed full productions of Jesus Christ Superstar and Godspell.
+Over the following ten years he directed shows including Seven Brides for Seven Brothers, Mack and Mabel and Kiss Me Kate.

-David also creates all of the publicity and programmes for the Bardi Symphony and Wind Orchestras concert season.
+David also designs and organises the print for all of the publicity and programmes for the Bardi Symphony and Wind Orchestras concert season.

 Christine Taylor Trustee

 Christine studied the clarinet in London at the Guildhall School of Music and Drama under the notable clarinettists Jack Brymer and Joy Farrell, and enjoyed playing freelance for a number of years.
 Now a self-employed clarinet/saxophone teacher in Leicestershire, Christine has focussed her musical career on inspiring young musicians; for over 20 years alongside her teaching, she has worked regularly with a range of ensembles in the county as both a sectional coach and conductor.
-Passionate about giving talented young players opportunities, she has also adjudicated on various competition panels, and recently coached one of her pupils to become the Bardi Symphony Orchestra’s own ‘Young Musician of the Year’ (2014).
+Passionate about giving talented young players opportunities, she has also adjudicated on various competition panels, and in 2014 was delighted to have coached one of her pupils to become the Bardi Symphony Orchestra’s own ‘Young Musician of the Year’.